Harmonic tropical morphisms and approximation: Approximation of phase-tropical curves

 The space of deformation of tropical morphisms within a fixed combinatorial type is subject to a finite number of constraints.
-Therefore, its dimension can be bounded by below by the ``expected dimension".
-Here, we are interested in the space of tropical curves supporting a tropical morphism of a fixed combinatorial type rather than the space of deformation itself.
+Therefore, its dimension is bounded from below by the ``expected dimension".
+Here, we are interested in the space of tropical curves supporting a tropical morphism of a fixed combinatorial type rather than the space of deformation of the morphism.
+We refer to 2.4 in \cite[\S 2.4]{Mikh05} for a proof of the next statement.